kjansson/minipot/README.md

 -sessiontimeout # Number of seconds before closing a session.
 Defaults to 1800.
 -inputtimeout   # Number of seconds before closing a session if no user input is detected.
 Zero or less disables timeout.
 Defaults to 300.
 -pcap           # Enables packet capture.
 Only available when using '-networkmode=bridge'.
+-privatekey     # Path to private key for SSH server if providing your own is preferable.
+If left empty, one will be created for each session.
 ```

 # How to run it